 This oral tradition is of course dying out, so it is wonderful that another Kritsa resident, Aimilios Massaros published a book of the poem in Greek.
 I used this version as the basis of my novel featuring Kazanis and Kritsotopoula.
 My rough translation of the poem gave me a good framework, but it is thanks to Nigel’s generosity in sharing his much finer translation that I gained greater detail.

-I’m currently working on a sequel, Rodanthe’s Legacy featuring the further adventures of Kazanis.
+I’m currently working on a sequel, Rodanthe’s Gift featuring the further adventures of Kazanis.
 You can imagine what a boost it gave me to visit this spot in the Lassithi mountains, not far from Marmaketo where Kazanis lived.

 Always curious about what might lie around the next bend we donned our walking boots and set off up the track, bottles full of crystal spring water of course!